2418742/-Oii/README.md

 - I'm currently learning a HTML, CSS, Javascript, SQL, Git
 - I'm Looking for help with...
 - Ask me about...
-- How to reach me: @RodrigoHenrique
+- How to reach me: rh260839@gmail.com
  -  Pronouns:
 - Fun Fact: